kimhagg/cloud-tutorials/Google Cloud/How to create a virtual machine instance and install nginx through google cloud.md

 ```

 ## Create the virtual machine
 1. If the console is not open.
 Click the console icon in the top-right.
-It's a square with the text >_ inside it.
 ![Compute Engine](/Google%20Cloud/Assets/Console_Icon.jpg)

 2. Copy below code using CTRL+C then paste into the terminal using CTRL+SHIFT+V